 Anxiety and Anxiety Disorder: What’s The Difference?

-Anxiety is a normal feeling that people can experience during their lives.
-Anxiety, at its core, is a survival mechanism from our prehistoric ancestors to keep pumped and motivated to survive.
-What was an instinctive mechanism to ensure survival in dangerous situations, however, can be carried over to the here and now, when an individual experiences feelings of vigilance and hyperarousal over things that aren’t an actual threat to life.
-When such hyperarousal spikes become the daily norm, negative effects from this can impact functioning and this is known as an anxiety disorder.
-Here’s how it’s different from “regular” anxiety:
+Anxiety is a normal feeling that all people experience.
+It is an instinctive survival mechanism from our prehistoric ancestors to keep us feeling motivated to survive.
+This same mechanism has been carried into the present, where individuals often experience feelings of vigilance and hyperarousal towards things that aren’t an actual threat.
+When these feeling spikes become a daily norm, the negative effects can impact functioning: This is what is known as an anxiety disorder.

-Anxiety disorder describes an individual who is anxious over things that others either deal with or are not phased by.
-A person can have heightened stress levels when they’re exposed to a certain stressor, or a circumstance, such as during an interview with your boss or on that first date.
-However, with an anxiety disorder, you can dread big and small things such as paying the bills or starting a task.
-To make things more complicated, sometimes it can be hard to pinpoint what exactly is causing your anxious symptoms.
+Anxiety disorders describe individuals who are anxious about things that others typically deal with or are unphased by.
+A person may have heightened stress levels when they’re exposed to a certain stressor or circumstance.
+For example, during an interview with their boss or on a first date.
+With an anxiety disorder however, one can dread both big and small things.
+For instance, paying the bills or starting a task.
+Sometimes it can be hard to pinpoint what exactly is causing the symptoms of anxiety.

-Anxiety disorder can also make you completely want to avoid doing things that can make you even remotely anxious.
-After delivering a few presentations for your sales team, you may feel as though you’re getting slowly used to speaking in public.
-Sometimes, you may want to do it more after you realise that you can have fun while doing it or even experience a sense of accomplishment.
-Those with an anxiety disorder unfortunately may feel as though the safest way to avoid being anxious in public presentations is to never do them again.
-This can make you miss out on a lot of things.
+An anxiety disorder can make people want to avoid doing anything that will make them even remotely anxious.
+As an example, after delivering a few presentations to your sales team, you may feel as though you’re slowly getting used to speaking in public.
+Sometimes, you even want to present more after you realise that you can have fun while during it, or even experience a sense of accomplishment.
+In contrast, an anxiety disorder may make you feel as though the safest way to avoid feeling anxious during public presentations is to never do them again.
+This can make you miss out on a lot of things in life.

-A summary of symptoms that you may indicate you have an anxiety disorder are:
+Symptoms that indicate that you may have an anxiety disorder include:

 - Excessive worry and over thinking